samsolano/365MusicDatabase/docs/APISpec.md

 [
   {
     "song_id": "string",
-    "explicit_rating": "integer",
+    "explicit_rating": "integer"
   }
 ]
 ```

 ## 6. Get Explicit Content.

 The API calls are made in this sequence when the User wants to make a playlist:

 1. `Get explicit rating`
 2. `List appropiate songs`
+3. `Submit Explicit`

 ### 6.1.
 Get explicit - `/songs/get_explicit` (POST)

 Returns a the explicit rating of a song.

 **Return**: